 When you first open the Instaboard, it will show you an empty page.
 To get started you need to generate a new collection.
 All you need to do is click on the + icon next to ‘Your collections’.
 This will immediately create a new untitled collection, which you then can rename to whatever you like.

 To rename the collection, click on the actual collection in your menu-bar, and afterward on word ‘Title’ on the main page.

 After you named your collection(s), you can begin to fill them with the associated influencers/accounts.

-Click on the search-bar on top of your menu and search for a certain account.
-In this example we created 3 collections (health, celebrities, sports) and searched for paigehathaway’s account.
+Click on the search bar on top of your menu and search for a certain account.
+In this example, we created 3 collections (health, celebrities, sports) and searched for paigehathaway’s account.

 - You can also check each post for itself, and see which posts performed great or poorly.
-Often you can recognize a certain trend in rising or declining engagements, which can tell you if the influencer is loosing renown.
+Often you can recognize a certain trend in rising or declining engagements, which can tell you if the influencer is losing renown.

 After you clicked on the ‘Add+’ button this menu will open: